wjtong/gemini-bagents/README.md

 <img src="./agent.png" title="Agent Flow" alt="Agent Flow" width="50%">

+1.  **Task Type Determination:** The agent first analyzes the user's query to determine whether it requires web research or data analysis.
-1.  **Generate Initial Queries:** Based on your input, it generates a set of initial search queries using an OpenAI GPT model.
+2.  **Generate Initial Queries:** Based on your input, it generates a set of initial search queries (for web research) or data analysis queries (for numerical analysis) using an OpenAI GPT model.
+3.  **Web Research or Data Analysis:**
-2.  **Web Research:** For each query, it uses the GPT model with search APIs to find relevant web pages.
+    - For web research: Uses the GPT model with search APIs to find relevant web pages.
+    - For data analysis: Performs numerical analysis, calculations, and statistical processing.
-3.  **Reflection & Knowledge Gap Analysis:** The agent analyzes the search results to determine if the information is sufficient or if there are knowledge gaps.
+4.  **Reflection & Knowledge Gap Analysis:** The agent analyzes the results to determine if the information is sufficient or if there are knowledge gaps.
 It uses a GPT model for this reflection process.
-4.  **Iterative Refinement:** If gaps are found or the information is insufficient, it generates follow-up queries and repeats the web research and reflection steps (up to a configured maximum number of loops).
+5.  **Iterative Refinement:** If gaps are found or the information is insufficient, it generates follow-up queries and repeats the research/analysis steps (up to a configured maximum number of loops).
-5.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer, including citations from the web sources, using a GPT model.
+6.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer, including citations from the sources, using a GPT model.

+### Task Type Examples

+**Web Research Queries:**
+- "What are the latest developments in AI technology?"
+- "What are the benefits of renewable energy?"
+- "How does machine learning work?"

+**Data Analysis Queries:**
+- "What is the current stock price of Apple?"
+- "Calculate the compound annual growth rate of Tesla stock over the past 5 years"
+- "How has the population of New York changed in the last decade?"

 ## CLI Example